sahil0984/codepath-iOS-TweepleeRedux/README.md

 Tweeplee (Twitter Client Redux) <br>
 ===============================

-Week4 Codepath iOS project - Twitter Client  <br>
+Week4 Codepath iOS project - Twitter Client Redux  <br>
 Time spent: 20 hrs

 This client lets the user to view Twitter home timeline.
 The user can reply, retweet or favorite the tweets from their home timeline.
 User can also create a new tweet form the main screen.
 User can tap on any tweet and see more details about the tweet.